 In 2000, in the context of the proposal of a new mining project in the Roşia Montană area, the Ministry of Culture and Religious Affairs approved a series of studies to be conducted in order to research the archaeological and architectural heritage of the area.
-And at the end of that year, the Design Centre for National Cultural Heritage (now the National Institute for Historical Monuments) presented the preliminary results of these researches to the National Commission for Historical Monuments and of the National Commission of Archaeology.
-Based on these results, in 2001, the Ministry of Culture and Religious Affairs initiated the "Alburnus Maior" National Research Program (the Order no. 2504 / 07.03.2001 of the Minister of Culture and Religious Affairs) in compliance with the Law 378/2001 (as subsequently amended by Law 462/2003 and by Law 258/2006 and Law 259/2006).
-Thus, since 2000, the Ministry of Culture and Religious Affairs - directly or through its subordinate institutions - has fulfilled its duties with regard to the management of the issues related to Roṣia Montană's heritage.
+At the end of that year, the Design Centre for National Cultural Heritage (now the National Institute for Historical Monuments) presented the preliminary results of these researches in front of the National Commission for Historical Monuments and of the National Commission of Archaeology.
+Based on these results, in 2001, the Ministry of Culture and Religious Affairs initiated the "Alburnus Maior" National Research Program (the Order no. 2504 / 07.03.2001of the Minister of Culture and Religious Affairs) in compliance with the Law 378/2001 (as subsequently amended by Law 462/2003 and by Law 258/2006 and Law 259/2006).
+Thus, since 2000, the Ministry of Culture and Religious Affairs has fulfilled its duties - directly or through its subordinated institutions - with regard to the management of the issues related to Roşia Montană's heritage.

-Thus, the preventive archaeological researches have been conducted by the representatives of 21 national institutions and 3 others from abroad under the scientific coordination of the National Museum of History of Romania.
+The preventive archaeological researches have been conducted by the representatives of 21 national institutions and 3 others from abroad, with a broad expertise in the field.
 They have been carried out based on the annual approval of the National Commission of Archaeology of the Ministry of Culture and Religious Affairs.
-In accordance with the legislation in force, this research program is carried out with the financial support provided by RMGC (the company that plans to expand and continue to mine the gold-silver deposit in Roşia Montană).
+In accordance with current legislation, this research program is carried out with financial support provided by RMGC, i.e. the company that plans to expand and continue to mine the gold-silver deposit in Roșia Montană.
 Thus, large-scale preventive investigations have been conducted or are underway in the RMP impact area.
-A proposal will be made based on the results thereof either for the archaeological discharge of some researched perimeters from the project perimeter or the preservation in situ of certain representative structures and monuments, in compliance with the legislation in force.
-In the case of the areas proposed for conservation and the ones for which the archaeological discharge measure was applied, the decision was made based on the surveys conducted by specialists and on the analysis of the National Commission of Archaeology.
-In the period 2000-2005, the mining project underwent a series of modifications designed to promote the implementation of the decision regarding the conservation of the local heritage.
-Examples of these include: extending the duration of the field investigations on several years (e.g. Țarina, Pârâul Porcului, Orlea) and changing the location of some elements of infrastructure in order to allow the conservation of the archaeological remains found in the Carpeni, Tău Găuri and Piatra Corbului areas.
+A proposal will be made based on the results of these investigations, either for the archaeological discharge of some researched areas or the preservation in situ of certain representative structures and monuments, in compliance with current legislation.
+For areas proposed for conservation or for archaeological discharge measures the decision was made based on the surveys conducted by specialists and on the analysis of the results by the National Commission of Archaeology.
+In the period 2000-2005, the mining project underwent a series of modifications designed to promote the conservation of the local heritage.
+Examples of this include extending the duration of the field investigations (e.g. in Tarina, Pârâul Porcului, Orlea) and changing the location of some elements of mining infrastructure in order to allow the conservation of the archaeological remains found in the Carpeni, in the Tău Găuri and Piatra Corbului areas.

-The architectural and town-planning surveys have been conducted, in accordance with the legislation in force, by companies certified by the Ministry of Culture and Religious Affairs, while the town-planning documentations drafted by these companies and the restoration and conservation works undertaken so far have been approved by the National Commission for Historical Monuments.
-Thus, the town-planning documentations have been approved and implemented in accordance with current legislation, and the company has agreed to these decisions and modified the mine development plans accordingly:
+The architectural and town-planning surveys have been conducted, in accordance with current legislation, by companies certified by the Ministry of Culture and Religious Affairs, while the town-planning documentation drafted by these companies, and the restoration and conservation works undertaken so far, have been approved by the National Commission for Historical Monuments.
+Thus, the town-planning documentation has been approved and implemented in accordance with current legislation, and the company has agreed to these decisions and modified the mine development plans accordingly:

 Extensive ethnographic research was conducted in the Roşia Montană-Abrud-Corna area in the period 2001-2004 coordinated by a team of specialists for the Romanian Village Museum "Dimitrie Gusti" (a National Museum directly under the coordination of the Ministry of Culture and Religious Affairs).
-Moreover, a broad series of oral history interviews was conducted in the period 2001-2002 by the Romanian Radio Broadcasting Company through the "Gheorghe Brătianu" Oral History Centre, Bucharest (SRR - CIO).
+Moreover, a broad series of oral history interviews was conducted in the period 2001-2002 by the Romanian Society of Radio broadcasting through the "Gheorghe Brătianu" Oral History Centre, Bucharest (SRR - CIO).